FKnottenbelt/LS_120/120/lesson_2/14_rps_bonus/rps_bonus.md

 but never "paper".
 You can come up with the rules or personalities for each robot.
 How would you approach a feature like this?

-# TO DO

-- check attr_accessor for really needed